 • Tests that will be done and why they are needed

-• Symptoms to watch for that might signal a return of your cancer
+• Symptoms to watch for that might come from a return of your cancer

 • Steps you can take to adopt a healthier lifestyle

 Many cancer survivors find support groups very helpful.
-Support groups allow you to share your feelings and learn how others are coping with their fears of recurrence, which can provide you with a community of strength and understanding.
-CancerCare offers free face-to-face, telephone and online support groups led by professional oncology social workers.
+Support groups allow you to learn how others are coping with their fears of recurrence.
+They can provide you with a community of strength and understanding.
+CancerCare offers free support groups led by professional oncology social workers.

-Individual counseling provides a safe space to voice concerns.
-Cancer survivors have fears of recurrence and other anxieties that friends as well as loved ones may not fully understand.
-The process of openly exploring emotions with a professional counselor helps many people feel less anxious.
+Individual counseling provides a safe space to voice concerns that loved ones may not fully understand.
+Openly exploring emotions with a professional counselor helps many people feel less anxious.
 An oncology social worker at CancerCare can suggest ways to manage your anxiety and help you process your feelings.

 Browse by Diagnosis